Picking cabinetry is no small task. With so many door styles, colours, finishes, and materials to choose from, the process can become overwhelming.

 A key characteristic of Cherry wood is its aging process.
 Starting almost as a light or golden pink, it gradually gains deep, alluring red hues as it is exposed to oxidation and natural lighting over time.

 Cherry wood is often very expensive, especially to outfit an entire custom kitchen with high-tier cherry wood.

 While still a reliable wood, Cherry is slightly less durable than Walnut, Birch, or Oak.

 Oak is a durable and strong wood with a prominent grain.

 That makes it ideal for staining, as its beautiful grain will emerge proudly through a stained finish.

 Since oak is so readily available, the product is reasonably priced for kitchen cabinetry.

-Also, White oak is on trend and extremely popular right now!
+Additionally, White Oak is on trend and immensely popular right now.

 As you can see for yourself, Walnut is stunning natural wood noted for its significant colour and strong grain variation, ranging anywhere from a light brown to a dark chocolate hue.